franziska-haaf/pressure_plates/README.md

 The game works in such a way that the plates rotate through different, random colours.
 If the plates show the same colour, the players have to press their plate.
 The player who presses first wins.

+# User tests
+The prototype should be testet in real meetup situations.
+It was planned to carry out the user tests in mid/end March 2020.
+Due to the global corona crisis in 2020, no Meetups could be held.
+The user tests will be conducted as soon as local Meetups can be held again.
+If the situation does not improve in the near future, user tests may not be conducted for the time being.